NamNamIoT/RAK3172_CANOPUS/README.md

 The GPIO Pin Name is the one to be used on the digitalRead and digitalWrite and NOT the pin numbers.
 :::

+####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.
+You will be stronger after working through the next 12 examples.

 **Example code blink led yellow on RAK3172_Canopus board**